HelloDisRico/TotalRecall/README.md

 ### A. Talk about it:
 What are the things in an array called?

+// - Elements
+// - Yes, non-alphabetical
+// - Anything with a list of data

 Do Arrays guarantee those things will be in order?
+Yes
 What real-life thing could you model with an array?